What is a Roofbreaker?

 (Luke 5)

-Through the Roof will support Roofbreakers, as well as churches and Christian ministries to make this possible.
+Through the Roof will support Roofbreakers, as well as their churches and Christian ministries, with free disability awareness training and resources.

 To join us as a Roofbreaker follow this link